Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 1. If none found, look into the `groups`  claim for user’s groups.

-> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, you app will need to have the [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#group-permissions) for the [getMemberObjects](https://docs.microsoft.com/en-us/graph/api/user-getmemberobjects?view=graph-rest-1.0) function to execute successfully.
+> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#group-permissions) for the [getMemberObjects](https://docs.microsoft.com/en-us/graph/api/user-getmemberobjects?view=graph-rest-1.0) function to execute successfully.

 #### When using the implicit_grant flow to authenticate